 - Create LDAP authentication to point to active directory set to "NTLM" authentication

-- In EMC click on the "Control" tab then drill into Configuration > AAA
+- In Extreme Management Center click on the "Control" tab then drill into Configuration > AAA

 - Right click "Default" and click "Make Advanced", or create a new advanced AAA configuration if desired